 Many times, workers are looking for a fresh start, and you rightly believe your company is a great place to welcome new talent.
 How can an employer truly know if a potential long-term hire will be a successful fit?
-One way of gaining popularity is to bring a prospect onboard for a trial run, evaluate how they handle the expectations of the job, the culture of the office, and the rough-and-tumble of the daily demands.
+One way of gaining popularity is to bring a prospect onboard for a trial run – called temp to hire – to evaluate how they handle the expectations of the job, the culture of the office, and the rough-and-tumble of the daily demands.

 What does temp to hire mean?

-A company can do an employment ‘trial run’ through temporary staffing agencies that provide qualified candidates for a tryout period.
+A company can do an employment ‘trial run’ through temporary staffing agencies that provide qualified candidates for a tryout period, which is called temp to hire.
 This allows both parties to learn about each other and decide if the job works for each side.
 By cutting out the job boards, you won’t receive a flood of unqualified resumes, saving you time and aggravation.

 Staffing agencies have a pool of qualified candidates and a relationship with your company.
 Immediately you have potential long-term employees that have already been vetted.
 The final hire can then be based on experience without tying the hands of a worker or employer.
 A good staffing agency spends years building up their talent network through referrals, networking, and speaking with candidates daily.
 An employer usually doesn’t have the resources to constantly engage talent.